-Throughout this report we have determined the following items.
+Throughout this case study we have determined the following items:

-- 1. It is possible to construct a useful 6 Gbps SAS simulation environment using Allegro SI and IBM SerDes AMI models.
+- 1. It is possible to construct a useful 6 Gbps SAS simulation environment using open market tools [6] and IBM SerDes AMI models.
 The performance of this environment appears to align well with both SerDes vendor and the SAS specification's expectations. - 2.
 As shown through simulation, the HDD implementation and IBM SerDes performed well with good margin against both compliance tests and actual system loads. - 3.
 More margin can be obtained by routing the Rx channels at 85 Ohm (instead of 100 Ohm) differential impedance.
 The Tx channels can be routed either way. - 4.
 Even against worst-case tolerances, decent margin exists in applications around -14 dB (SDD21 @ 3 GHz) channel loss.
 Worst-case margins become questionable around -16 dB.
 Typical applications are likely less than -10dB. - 5.
 The SAS Specification's physical Rx stress test environment can be implemented through simulation.
 In this setting, the HDD SerDes' DFE performed exceptionally well with margins in the 20% (or better) range. - 6.
 Spec-level Tx testing also performed well.
 Although eye width measurements were marginal to the current spec, this is not believed to be an issue due to the reasons stated. - 7.
-Spec-level passive S-Parameter limits were achieved for all ports, as verified through simulation. - 8.
-Good enhancements to CA include: GUI-entry of Tx Dj, characterization stop time, and bathtub curves for eye height.
+Spec-level passive S-Parameter limits were achieved for all ports, as verified through simulation.

 In conclusion, we have seen that as serial link frequencies continue to increase so do system loss and IC integration complexity.
 These changes have required new types of models, tools and specifications, and even a new approach to signal integrity engineering in general.
-This paper has shown that AMI models are starting to appear and illustrated how they can be used in practice.
-Cadence has delivered a functional simulation environment for these models that has been used for next-generation product design and validation as described.
+This paper has shown that AMI models are starting to appear and illustrated how they can be used in practice to perform both specification compliance testing and system design margin analysis.